Skip to main content

 Hand Quilted: This is the traditional method for making a quilt.
 But hand quilting a T-shirt quilt?
 That's insane.

 Long-arm Quilted: This is the industry standard for quality T-shirt quilts.
-Read more about this below.
+Read more about the quilting we do here.
 In the photo below is an example of the back of a Too Cool T-shirt quilt.
-See where the name comes from?
+See where our name comes from?

 purple back on a too cool T-shirt quilt